MicrosoftDocs/well-architected/well-architected/service-guides/azure-front-door.md

 >
 > - **Estimate the traffic pattern and volume**.
 The number of requests from client to Azure Front Door edge might influence your tier choice.
 If you need to support high volume of requests, consider the Azure Front Door Premium tier because performance ultimately might impact availability.
 However, there's a cost tradeoff.
 These tiers are described in [Performance Efficiency](#performance-efficiency).
 >
-> - **Consider a redundant traffic management option**.
-Front Door is a globally distributed service that runs as a singleton in the environment. **Front Door is a potential single point of point in the system**, this means if the service fails, clients won't be able to access your application during the downtime.
->
->   Redundant implementations of this nature can be complex and costly.
-It should only be considered for mission-critical workloads that have very low tolerance to outage.
-Carefully consider the [tradeoffs](/azure/architecture/guide/networking/global-web-applications/overview#tradeoffs).
->   - If you absolutely need redundant routing, see [**Global routing redundancy**](/azure/architecture/guide/networking/global-web-applications/overview).
->   - If need redundancy only to serve cached content, see [**Global content delivery**](/azure/architecture/guide/networking/global-web-applications/mission-critical-content-delivery).
->
 > - **Decide your deployment strategy**.
-The fundamental approaches are: _active-active_, where mutiple environments (or stamps) running the workload serve traffic; _active-passive_ where only the primary handles all traffic but fails over to the secondary, when necessary.
+The fundamental approaches are: _active-active_, where multiple environments (or stamps) running the workload serve traffic; _active-passive_ where only the primary handles all traffic but fails over to the secondary, when necessary.
 In multiregion deployment, stamps run in different regions for higher availability with a global load balancer, such as Front Door, distributing traffic.
-Therefore, it's important for the the load balancer to know the chosen approach.
+Therefore, it's important for the load balancer to know the chosen approach.
 >
 >   **Azure Front Door supports various routing methods** you can configure to distribute traffic in an active-active or active-passive model.
 >
 >   The preceding models have many variations.
-For example, you can deploy with active-active with warm spare in which the secondary is deployed with the minimum possible compute and data sizing and runs without load.
+For example, you can deploy with active-passive with warm spare in which the secondary is deployed with the minimum possible compute and data sizing and runs without load.
 Upon failover, the compute and data resources are scaled to handle the load from the primary region.
 For more information, see [**RE:04: Key design strategies for multi-region design**](/azure/well-architected/reliability/highly-available-multi-region-design#key-design-strategies).
 >
->
 >   Some applications need the user connections to stay on the same origin server during the user session.
 This isn't recommended from a reliability perspective.
 Avoid session affinity as much as possible.
 >
 > - **Use the same host name on Front Door and origin servers**.
 To ensure that cookies or redirect URLs work properly,preserve the original HTTP host name when using a reverse proxy, such as a load balancer, in front of a web application.
 >
 > - **Implement the health endpoint monitoring pattern**.
-Your **application should expose health endpoints**, which  aggregate the state of the critical services and dependencies needed to serve requests.
+Your **application must expose health endpoints**, which  aggregate the state of the critical services and dependencies needed to serve requests.
 Front Door health probes can then use the endpoint to detect health of the origin servers.
 For more information, see [Health Endpoint Monitoring pattern](/azure/architecture/patterns/health-endpoint-monitoring).
 >
 > - **Take advantage of Front Door’s built-in Content Delivery Network (CDN) functionality**.
-Azure Front Door CDN has hundreds of edge locations and can also help withstand Distributed Denial of Service (DDOS) attacks, which ultimately impacts reliability.
+Front Door CDN has hundreds of edge locations and can also help withstand Distributed Denial of Service (DDOS) attacks, which ultimately impacts reliability.
 >
-> - **Evaluate whether you should use a centralized instance of Front Door within the organization**.
-Central instances are shared among workloads.
-That centralized approach might not factor in the reliability concerns specific to your use case.
-So if you're running a mission-critical workload, have your own instance.
-Otherwise, there might be cost benefits to using a shared service.
+> - **Consider a redundant traffic management option**.
+Front Door is a globally distributed service that runs as a singleton in the environment. **Front Door is a potential single point of point in the system**, this means if the service fails, clients won't be able to access your application during the downtime.
+>
+>   Redundant implementations of this nature can be complex and costly.
+It should only be considered for mission-critical workloads that have very low tolerance to outage.
+Carefully consider the [tradeoffs](/azure/architecture/guide/networking/global-web-applications/overview#tradeoffs).
+>   - If you absolutely need redundant routing, see [**Global routing redundancy**](/azure/architecture/guide/networking/global-web-applications/overview).
+>   - If need redundancy only to serve cached content, see [**Global content delivery**](/azure/architecture/guide/networking/global-web-applications/mission-critical-content-delivery).

 ##### Recommendations